Family Limited Partnerships and FLLLPs in Florida

 Book a Consultation

-How a Family Limited Partnership Is Structured
+How Is a Florida Family Limited Partnership Structured?

 The partnership is created through a written partnership agreement and a certificate of limited partnership filed with the Florida Division of Corporations.
 The agreement defines distribution policies, transfer restrictions, admission of new partners, and the scope of the general partner’s authority.

-Charging Order Protection Under Florida Law
+How Does Charging Order Protection Work for a Florida FLP?

-Florida Statute § 620.1703 provides that a charging order is the exclusive remedy available to a judgment creditor of any partner or transferee.
+Florida law provides that a charging order is the exclusive remedy available to a judgment creditor of any partner or transferee.
 The creditor cannot seize partnership assets, participate in management, inspect financial records, or force the partnership to dissolve.
-The creditor is limited to a lien on whatever distributions the debtor-partner would have received.
+The creditor’s only option is a lien on whatever distributions the debtor-partner would have received, and the general partner controls whether and when distributions occur.

 The General Partner Liability Problem